Hope Bagot

 Hope Bagot is a hamlet and civil parish in Shropshire, England.

 It is situated south of Cleehill and the parish is hilly in nature.
 The market town of Ludlow is 6.0 mi away.

 The parish church in the hamlet is St John the Baptist's Church, which is small and largely Norman in style.

 It is a grade I listed building.

+The Hill (de Hull/de la Hall) family Court of Hill and Burford were associated with the settlement from the 1200s.